places-to-visit-in-phuentsholing

 1. Entry Permits: All foreign tourists (except Indians, Bangladeshis, and Maldivians) need a visa for Bhutan, which must be arranged in advance through a registered tour operator.
 Indians need to obtain an entry permit, which can be processed at the immigration office in Phuentsholing.

-2. Money: While many places in Phuentsholing accept Indian Rupees, it's a good idea to exchange some money to Bhutanese Ngultrum for your onward journey.
+2. Money: While many places in Phuentsholing accept Indian Rupees, it's a good idea to exchange some money for Bhutanese Ngultrum for your onward journey.
 There are several banks and authorised money changers in town.

 3. Accommodation: Phuentsholing has a range of hotels from budget to mid-range.
 The Hotel Druk and Hotel Park are popular choices with good amenities.
 Book in advance during peak tourist season.